 - Interesting, varied and structured singing tuition

 Songs are chosen appropriate to a singer’s age, vocal range, abilities and musical interests to enhance their vocal and expressive range.
 Also, encouragement of versatility and understanding of style, coupled with an ability to deal with songs of different character, mood, tempo and era.
-Singers are trained to develop a good listening ear for music, enabling them to hear and reproduce rhythms, phrases, melody and harmony lines, interval pitching etc., and to focus on the quality of sound with subtle variations of vocal colour and volume.
+Singers are trained to develop a good listening ear for music, enabling them to hear and reproduce rhythms, phrases (the melodic contours of which are best understood by singing them or singing the main outlines), melody and harmony lines, interval pitching etc., and to focus on the quality of sound with subtle variations of vocal colour and volume.
 The more each element is practised, the more beautiful and full the tone.
 The voice will be gradually strengthened, but always maintaining an ease of sound production with expressive presence and imagination.

 Tutor Dr Michael Spacie